 Leave the leaves alone and make bases out of chunky fruit and veg, beans, grains or carbs.
-To cooked new potatoes add onions, shallots or chives and a lashing of yoghurt to make a potato salad, delicious cold; then give it some spice with turmeric or cumin seeds, and some colour with fresh coriander and beetroot.
+Add onions, shallots or chives and a lashing of yoghurt to cooked new potatoes to make a potato salad, delicious cold; then give it some spice with turmeric or cumin seeds, and some colour with fresh coriander and beetroot.

-Stock up on drumsticks and other cooked halal chicken items in mouthwatering marinades like Peri Peri, Red Thai, Southern Fried, Cajun or Tikka, like our chicken bites, sliced breasts, mini-split sticks and skewers, or unmarinated chicken, battered, golden or chargrilled.
+Stock up on drumsticks and other cooked halal chicken items in mouthwatering marinades like Peri Peri, Red Thai, Southern Fried, Cajun or Tikka, like our sliced breasts, mini split sticks and skewers, or unmarinated chicken, golden or chargrilled.
 Put them in salads, parathas, tortillas, or on an open sandwich.
-Our delicious lamb kofta meatballs are ideal for picnics, cooked at home, and later wrapped in flatbreads, which you can carry separately in foil.
+Our delicious lamb kofta meatballs are ideal for picnics, cooked at home, and wrapped in flatbreads, which you can carry separately in foil.
 Try with fresh mint leaves and red onions.
-The Haloodies2Go range is ideal for picnics: tasty, healthy bites wrapped in foil.
+The Haloodies2Go range is ideal for picnics; tasty, healthy bites wrapped in foil.

-Olives, chopped carrots and celery and radishes, gourds, spicy nuts… It’s much cheaper to prep these at home or buy bigger quantities from which to take what you want to the picnic, rather than buying ready-to-go picnic items.
+Olives, chopped carrots, celery and radishes, gourds, spicy nuts… it’s much cheaper to prep these at home or buy bigger quantities from which to take what you want to the picnic, rather than buying ready-to-go picnic items.

 Lastly, don’t forget a blanket and a few cushions!

 If you have any ideas for a successful picnic, or any halal picnic-inspired recipes, let us know!